image

 If you're looking for a user-friendly range that’s great for slow and steady cooking, an electric range with a glass-ceramic surface is worth considering.
 Its consistent heat is perfect for baking, sautéing vegetables, or simmering stews.
 Some models come with expandable or dual heating elements to accommodate large pots, plus indicator lights to show which zones are still hot.

-Why Choose a Glass-Ceramic Electric Range?
+Why Choose a Ceramic Glass Range?

 • Smooth, elegant surface that’s easy to clean.